Where We Are: Background

 The album also contains an "in memory of" section to Nikky Byrne and Kevin Egan, the fathers of Westlife members Nicky Byrne and Kian Egan.
-The last song from the standard track listing of the album, "I'll See You Again", was included in the concert tour set list of the album.
-The song is established as the tribute song to their deceased fathers by putting their pictures at the background of the stage each time they performed it.
-The song is also the band's twelfth most streamed song in the United Kingdom as of January 2019.

 Promotion

 On 25 October 2009, during the X Factor results show, Westlife performed "What About Now".
 It was released online the same day.
 On 26 October they performed on GMTV and were interviewed in addition to hosting a webchat, with a further interview on The One Show on 30 October 2009.
 They will also perform at BBC Children in Need on 20 November and be interviewed on 26 November and 4 December on Alan Carr's Chatty Man and The Friday Show respectively.
 They are also doing radio promos in major cities of UK and Ireland from 24 October–November including an interview on BBC Radio One.
 TV dates were announced later.
 Following a Swedish promotional tour with performance on Swedish Idol.
 On 27 November 2009, Westlife performed on infamous UK television shows like Paul O' Grady Show and The Late Late Toy Show.

 On 1 February 2010, their official website was revised.
 They called it as a first phase of 2010 assault.
 On 10 February 2010, they are invited to Jonathan Ross show for an interview to be televised on 12 February 2010.
 First week of February, they embarked on a promotional tour of Germany and guested on the Oliver Pocher Show on the third week of February.

 "How to Break a Heart" was released as a promotional single on 10 March 2010 in some countries.
 They got the chance to perform with Boyzone for a track on the Stephen Gately Show in Ireland.
 They were invited to perform on Sun City Super Bowl Show on South Africa to be held on 19 March and Fashion Kicks 2010 on 13 April.